 Patočka's writings in this field are divided between general "theory," as in "The Writer's Concern" and "Art and Time," and philosophical expositions of a single work or author, as in his exegesis of Chekhov's Ivanov or Sophocles' Antigone and Oedipus plays.
 While Patočka does not give priority to poetry and literary writing to the same extent as Heidegger, he takes these forms seriously as a working out of phenomenological themes such as the lived experience of time, being toward death, and the horizon of a whole within which experience takes place.
-His forays into deep criticism demonstrate an eye for the formal and structural elements of a text as well as a keen sense for their philosophical import.
+His forays into deep criticism demonstrate an eye for the formal and structural elements of a text as well as a keen sense of their philosophical import.

 Patočka tends to emphasize the difference between philosophy and literature, since philosophy, for him, is about making "thematic" or explicit reflections on the whole, something that literature need not do.
-Despite this, he recognizes a distinctive philosophical contribution in literary works, and some of the philosopher's most powerful expressions of his philosophical commitments are found in his readings of literature.
-His reading of the Faust myth in "On Faust: The Myth of the Pact with the Devil," his commentary on temporality, history and guilt in Karel Hynek Mácha's poetry in "Time, Eternity, and Temporality," and his exposition of Josef Čapek's humanism in "Limping Pilgrim" are all exemplary in this regard.
+Despite this, he recognizes a distinctive philosophical contribution in literary works, and some of the philosopher's most powerful

-See Jan Tlustý, "Contemplating literature with Jan Patočka: phenomenology as an inspiration for literary studies," $Bohemica\ litteraria\ 23$, no. 2 (2020) 81-98.
+41 See Jan Tlustý, "Contemplating literature with Jan Patočka: phenomenology as an inspiration for literary studies," Bohemica litteraria 23, no. 2 (2020): 81-98.

-For secondary sources on these texts, see e.g. Erin Plunkett, "New Human Possibilities' in Patočka's Philosophy of Literature," Bohemica litteraria 23, no. 2 (2020): 69-80; Jan Josl, "The End of Art and Patočka's Philosophy of Art," Horizon Studies in Phenomenology 5, no. 1 (2016): 232-46; Miloš Ševčík, "Dominant science and influential art: Jan Patočka on relations between art and science," AUC Philosophica et Historica, no. 1: Myth, Philosophy, Art and Science in Jan Patočka's Thought (2014): 73-84.
+42 For secondary sources on these texts, see, e.g., Erin Plunkett, "New Human Possibilities' in Patočka's Philosophy of Literature," Bohemica litteraria 23, no. 2 (2020): 69-80; Jan Josl, "The End of Art and Patočka's Philosophy of Art," Horizon Studies in Phenomenology 5, no. 1 (2016): 232-46; Miloš Ševčík, "Dominant science and influential art: Jan Patočka on relations between art and science," AUC Philosophica et Historica 1, Myth, Philosophy, Art and Science in Jan Patočka's Thought (2014): 73-84.